ansys/pymechanical/doc/source/getting_started/running_mechanical.rst

 ----------------

 `PADT <https://www.padtinc.com/>`_ has an `Ansys <https://www.padtinc.com/simulation/ansys-simulation-products/>`_
 product section.
 Posts about licensing are common.
-For example, see `Changes to Licensing at ANSYS 2023R1 <https://www.padtinc.com/blog/15271-2/>`_.

 If you are responsible for maintaining an Ansys license or have a personal installation of Ansys, you likely can access the **Installation and Licensing** section of the